 The American cockroach originated in tropical Africa.
 What a misnomer!
 Carolus Linnaeus- “The Father of Taxonomy”- named it after America because that is how it came to him.
-Despite having written and published more than 180 books, way back in the 1700’s, Linnaeus proved his fallibility with choosing a name.
+Despite having written and published more than 180 books in the 1700s, Linnaeus proved his fallibility with choosing a name.

 The American cockroach stowed away on wooden ships and made its way around the globe.
 A gritty survivor, the pesky roach has predated man by millions of years.